 Going forward, SKF will focus on reducing CO2 emissions per tonne of bearings sold as main KPI.
 Energy management efficiency will continue to be a major strategic lever, in combination with material efficiency and the use of renewable energy.

 On scope 3, SKF’s target on suppliers was to have all energy intensive major suppliers ISO 50001 certified.
-At year-end 2016, 25 of 30 suppliers had achieved this.
+At year-end 2016, 25 of 30 suppliers had achieved this with the rest working towards it.
 This certification will continue to be a key target on SKF’s suppliers.

-SKF also targeted to reduce CO2 emissions per volume shipped goods from its logistics operations by 30% 2012-2016, which has been achieved.
+SKF also targeted to reduce CO2 emissions per transport works (CO2 tonne-kilometre) shipped goods from its logistics operations by 30% 2012-2016, which has been achieved.

 On scope 4 emissions, SKF’s target was to develop the sales from SKF BeyondZero customer solutions from BSEK 2.5 in 2011 to BSEK 10 in 2016.
 In 2016, the total net sales from these solutions was BSEK 6.8, which is over 9% of the Group’s total net sales.
 The net sales from SKF BeyondZero customer solutions will continue to be the main KPI of SKF scope 4 performance.

 Please read about SKF’s climate targets 2025 here.